renzixilef/pathfinding_project/README.md

   pathfinding algorithm guarantees the shortest path.

 - **A\* Algorithm**: This pathfinding algorithm employs a heuristic to guide its way towards the goal.
-The key distinguishing factor between the A\\* and Dijkstra algorithms is that, whereas the Dijkstra's algorithm is eager and makes an attempt to get to the goal as quickly as possible, the A\\* algorithm also factors in the actual cost of the path alongside the heuristic, ensuring an efficient journey.
+The key distinguishing factor between the A\* and Dijkstra's algorithm is that, while Dijkstra's algorithm seeks the shortest path to all possible destinations, the A\* algorithm uses a heuristic to estimate the cost to the goal, which allows it to focus on more promising paths and reach the goal more efficiently.
+In other words, A\* is more strategic in terms of selecting the next node for expansion, quickly finding an optimal path in large graphs compared to Dijkstra's algorithm.

-- **Jump Point Search**: This search algorithm is essentially an optimization of the A\\* algorithm for uniform-cost grid maps, and this is achieved without affecting optimality.
+- **Jump Point Search**: This search algorithm is essentially an optimization of the A\* algorithm for uniform-cost grid maps, and this is achieved without affecting optimality.
 Here, instead of examining each individual cell, the algorithm has the liberty to "jump" in between points in the direction of the goal, bypassing any irrelevant nodes.